What is Primary Succession

 Nutrient Cycling

-A key feature of primary succession is its contribution to nutrient cycling.
-Pioneer species, such as lichens and mosses, contribute organic material to the soil when they die and decompose.
-This process improves the initially barren environment with essential nutrients, creating conditions that support more complex plant species.
+One of the significant roles of primary succession is to contribute their dead remains to the soil as they die and decompose.
+Pioneer species include lichens and mosses.
+This process enriches the originally bare environment with necessary nutrients, leading to conditions that favor more complex plant species.

-As primary succession progresses, biodiversity increases significantly.
+Increased biodiversity occurs during primary succession.
 The beginning of pioneer species allows for the gradual arrival of intermediate and climax species, resulting in more complex and diverse ecosystems.

 Real-World Examples of Primary Succession